UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/untested.md

 See the guide on the [Goldberg Emulator](https://universalsplitscreen.github.io/docs/goldberg/).

 ### Closing a Mutex
 Some games will open a mutex that indicates to any other process that the game is already running, to prevent multiple instances.
+(You may also find a Semaphore or Event instead of a Mutex).
 You can close these mutexes with Process Explorer.
 Download it [here](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer).
 1. Run Process Explorer as administrator by right-clicking -> Run as administrator.
 1. Scroll down to the game process in the list.
 Press Ctrl+H to open the list of handles.